Get notified of page updates

 • If you are considering hormone replacement, the type of hormone recommended depends on whether or not you have your uterus.

-• alone increases the risk for uterine cancer.
+• Estrogen alone increases the risk for uterine cancer.

-• combined with progesterone protects against uterine cancer, but is linked to a higher risk for breast cancer than alone.
+• Estrogen combined with progesterone protects against uterine cancer, but is linked to a higher risk for breast cancer than estrogen alone.

 Before age 50

-Researchers are studying whether the removal of the only (), while delaying until closer to the age of natural menopause is a safe option for lowering risk in people who are not ready to remove their ovaries.
-If you are interested in this approach, talk with your doctor about the benefits and risks, and consider enrolling in a research study.
+Experts believe that most ovarian cancers begin in the fallopian tubes.
+Researchers are studying whether the removal of the fallopian tubes only (salpingectomy), while delaying oophorectomy until closer to the age of natural menopause is a safe option for lowering risk in people who are not ready to remove their ovaries.
+Guidelines recommend that people interested in this approach speak with their doctor about the benefits and risks, and consider enrolling in a research study.

-• At this time, it is not known if lowers the risk for ovarian cancer in high-risk people.
+• At this time, it is not known if salpingectomy is effective for lowering the ovarian cancer risk in high-risk people.

-• , followed by delayed requires two separate surgeries.
+• Salpingectomy, followed by delayed oophorectomy requires two separate surgeries.

-No set age Oral contraceptives (birth control pills) have been shown to lower the risk for ovarian cancer.
-Have a discussion with your doctor about the benefits and risks of oral contraceptives for lowering ovarian cancer risk.
+• Oral contraceptives (birth control pills) have been shown to lower the risk for ovarian cancer in high-risk people.

 No set age